ccb60/OA_Calculations/Sensitivity_tests.md

 Friends of Casco Bay uses less accurate electrochemical pH sensors, rather than the more expensive Field Effect Transistor sensors or colorimetric pH technology.
-As a result, they measure pH in NBS pH Scale, not on the more precise Total pH scale,a s recommended by Pimenta and Greer 2018 (and many other references).
+As a result, they measure pH in NBS pH Scale, not on the more precise Total pH scale, as recommended by Pimenta and Greer 2018 (and many other references).

 > Pimenta, A. AND J. Grear.
 Guidelines for Measuring Changes in Seawater